RonNewcomb/narrative-engine/README system3.md

   - actions which break other's belief spur others to action
   - (beliefs are the push-buttons of plot)
   - all characters have different beliefs, setting up a kind of pachinko boardgame
+  - beliefs are also expressions of what a person _can't_ do
 - a scene is an action
   - action is a planning tree
   - a planning tree has could/would/should